supavapes/supavapes-wp/wp-content/plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.54 - 12/31/24 =
+* Added - Logging if the add to cart call fails on the product page
+* Added - Improved error message if add to cart fails on product page
+* Updated - Do not create a refund object if an authorized payment is voided. [https://wordpress.org/support/topic/marking-refunds-for-canceled-orders/](https://wordpress.org/support/topic/marking-refunds-for-canceled-orders/)
+= 1.0.53 - 11/02/24 =
+* Fixed - German translation of text "Below checkout button"
+* Updated - Cast cart quantities to float since some plugins modify cart quantity to support decimal values
-= 1.0.52 - 09/10/24 =
+* Updated - Normalize province values to their two character abbreviation.
+Example: Salamanca = SA = 1.0.52 - 09/10/24 =
 * Added - If product variation is not in stock, disable the PayPal buttons on the product page.
 = 1.0.51 - 08/07/24 =